-I am finding more and more in my own life and in the lives of my clients a sense of deep exhaustion.
-I’ve been spending a lot of time on this reflection lately wondering what is the consistent link was.
+I am finding more and more in my own life and the lives of my clients a sense of profound exhaustion.
+I’ve been spending a lot of time on this reflection lately, wondering what the consistent link was.

 How does noise affect us?

 In Munich’s airport, Professor Gary W. Evans from Cornell University charted the effects of airport sounds on school children.
-He stated that children exposed to noise developed a stress response which actually caused them to ignore the noise.
-The children actually ignored harmful noise!
-He stated that “this study is among the strongest, probably the most definitive proof that noise–even at levels that do not produce any hearing damage–causes stress and is harmful to humans.”
+He stated that children exposed to noise developed a stress response which caused them to ignore the noise.
+The children ignored harmful noise!
+He said that “this study is among the strongest, probably the most definitive proof that noise–even at levels that do not produce any hearing damage–causes stress and is harmful to humans.”

 Interestingly, it isn’t how loud something is that makes it an issue for us.
 In a 2011 publication from the American Psychological Association, Bronzaft stated: “A dripping faucet may not measure that loud, but it sure can keep someone awake.”